HookyQR/VSCodeBeautify/README.md

 For help on the settings in the `.jsbeautifyrc` see [Settings.md](https://github.com/HookyQR/VSCodeBeautify/blob/master/Settings.md)

-## How we determine what settings to use:
+## How we determine what settings to use

 1. When not using a multi-root workspace:
     1. If there is a valid `.jsbeautifyrc` in the file's path tree, up to project root, these will be the only settings used.